Thorium Hydride SDS

 4. FIREFIGHTING

-The presence of radioactive material will not influence the fire control processes and should not influence the selection of techniques.
+The presence of radioactive material will not influence the fire control processes and the selection of techniques.

 Suitable extinguishing media: Use dry chemical, CO2, water spray, or “alcohol” foam.